 While you’re in the process of finding a new job, your finances will be impacted, usually negatively.
 It’s important to get your financial situation sorted out so you can focus on getting a new job.

 Planning for the future is about taking control of your financial situation and strengthening your financial security for now, and when you return to the workforce.
-You can access our free online courses with our financial literacy experts at Westpac’s Davidson Institute.
+You can access our free online courses with our financial education experts at Westpac’s Davidson Institute.